hyperionian/cloudformation-example/README.md

-# cloudform for AWS
+# Cloudform for AWS

-This CF template is to create a new VPC with private DNS name, a NAT instance, with 1 public and 1 private subnet.
+AWS CloudFormation template to create a VPC with 2 subnets, NAT gateway, EC2 jumphost, and private hosted DNS on AWS Route 53.
+This template creates AWS resources at Scale.
+You will be billed for the AWS resources used if you create a stack from this template",